Menu

 Equity release schemes are long-term commitments and should only be considered if you have a clear plan to use the money and repay the loan.

-Additionally, tax implications may need to be considered when taking out an equity release scheme.
+Also, tax implications may need to be considered when implementing an equity release scheme.

 Ultimately, whether or not taking equity out of your house is a good idea depends on individual circumstances; seeking professional advice from 1st UK Money can help ensure you make an informed decision.